ethereum/remix-plugin/packages/engine/core/doc/tutorial/5-plugin-service.md

 2. `call('name.service', 'method')`

-To access a method from a plugin's service you should use the name of the plugin and the name of the service separated by ".": `pluginName.serviceName`.
+To access a method from a plugin's service, you should use the name of the plugin and the name of the service separated by ".": `pluginName.serviceName`.

 ```typescript
 // Call a service